ROCm/HIP/docs/how-to/hip_runtime_api/opengl_interop.rst

 multiple initialization steps needed like creating and opening a window, initializing OpenGL or selecting the OpenGL-capable device.
-After the initialization in the example, the kernel simulates the sinewave and updates the window's framebuffer in a cycle until the window is not closed.
+After the initialization in the example, the kernel simulates the sinewave and updates the window's framebuffer in a cycle until the window is closed.

 .. note::